 Rockville, CT – a suburban community with rural surroundings

-Celebrating a decade with READy for the Grade, Rockville Public Library more than doubled its enrollment from 2021 to 2022, making programming available to 33 children.
-For the second year in a row, the library partnered with Skinner Road Elementary School, in Vernon.
+Celebrating its twelfth year with READy for the Grade, Rockville Public Library served more students than ever.
+As in previous years, a master teacher helmed the program, assisted by 3 returning paraprofessionals.
+Four rising fifth graders (READy for the Grade graduates) also helped.
+For the fourth year in a row, the library partnered with Skinner Road Elementary School, in Vernon.

-Rockville did not offer family events, but sent home books and encouraged families to read together nightly.
+Rockville sent home books and encouraged families to read together nightly.

 What Rockville Parents Say